The Medicare Merit-Based Incentive Payment System (MIPS)

 Unlike the quality category, selection of IAs is largely driven by the unique circumstances of the clinician and not factors like CPT codes or patient characteristics.

-Benchmark for Successful Participation: Medicare assigns a medium weight (10 points) or high weight (20 points) to the IAs based on their difficulty and relevance to quality improvement.
-A clinician must earn 40 points by completing a combination of medium and/or high-weighted IAs to successfully participate in this category.
+Benchmark for Successful Participation: Beginning in 2025, a clinician must report on at least two IAs to successfully participate in this category.
 Each IA must be performed during a single, continuous 90-day period (or longer) during the calendar year unless otherwise stated in the activity description.

 Reporting Promoting Interoperability